etsuprun/halefdocs/openvxml.rst

 .. image:: /images/webggs.png

 Now, hit the right arrow to generate the script.
-You should the following output:
+You should see the following output:

 .. highlight:: javascript